NBNet: Noise Basis Learning for Image Denoising with Subspace Projection: Evaluation and Experiments

 \subsection{Ablation Study}

-We examine three major determinants of our model: a) the special building block SSA module, and b) the dimension of the signal subspace, i.e. the number of basis vectors $K$. c) the options about projection.
+We examine three major determinants of our model: a) SSA module for another network, and b) the dimension of the signal subspace, i.e. the number of basis vectors $K$. c) the options about projection.